Emma Seligman: Career

+Styles and themes

+Shiva Baby explores themes of identity, family pressures, and male validation.
+Seligman has said that the search for male validation is something she was going through in college when she was in a relationship with a 'fuckboy', the experience giving her material when writing Shiva Baby.

 Seligman's work often focuses on sexual themes, particularly women's relationship to sex.
 Regarding this choice, she has stated:

 Women decode sexual messaging from a young age, from eight years old to twenty-two years old.
 They have to process what sex means, what it can do for them, what it should do for them, what they're supposed to do for it.
 Technology, for example with porn or dating sites, has made the sexual messaging more confusing, and I'm interested in how women figure it out.

+Seligman also focuses on queer themes in her films.
+Queerness plays a huge part in Bottoms, as both the main characters are lesbians who take on roles typically held by men.
+She says she feels like queer teens in TV and film are often not allowed to have sexual thoughts the way that straight teen movies talk about sex constantly.
+Seligman wanted to see more raunchy queer characters on screen, ones who are allowed to be flawed, selfish, and horny.

+In Shiva Baby these queer themes are seen through Danielle's ex-girlfriend, Maya.
+When asked about this queer arc Seligman stated: